roman-milk/roman-milk.github.io/a-weird-one.md

  The next day was Saturday and office personnel don't work weekends so I had the office to myself.
 Dad was there, but he spent most of the morning touring the plant.
 He called it MBWA -- management by walking around.
 He always claimed he was better informed by seeing what was going on than having some one come into the office and tell him.
 It worked for him.

  He knew all the employees and called them by their first names and he insisted that they call him Frank and not Mr. Marchant.
 He knew the names of their wives and most of their kids and at company Christmas parties he danced with all of their wives and girlfriends and mom danced with all the husbands and boyfriends.
 He maintained that the company was successful because of our workforce and he treated them accordingly.
 On Thanksgiving every employee was given a turkey or a ham -- their choice -- and Christmas bonuses were given out every year even in years that were not all that good.
-Report_Story #3